ray-project/ray/doc/source/workflows/concepts.rst

 Ray object store to pass distributed datasets between tasks with zero-copy overhead.

-**Dependency management:** Ray Workflows leverages Ray's runtime environment feature to snapshot the code dependencies of a workflow.
-This enables management of workflows as code is upgraded over time.

 You might find that Ray Workflows is *lower level* compared to engines such as `AirFlow <https://www.astronomer.io/blog/airflow-ray-data-science-story>`__ (which can also run on Ray).
-This is because Ray Workflows focuses more on core workflow primitives as opposed to tools and integrations.
+This is because Ray Workflows focuses more on core durability primitives as opposed to tools and integrations.

 Concepts
 --------
-Ray Workflows provides the durable *task* primitives, which are analogous to Ray's non-durable tasks.
+Ray Workflows provides the *durable task* primitive, which can be used instead of Ray's non-durable tasks.

 Ray DAG